 Cypress 🤖

-We prefer using Cypress for end to end testing for our frontend applications.
-It is easy to set up and it provides some modern features which are convenient while writing end to end tests.
+The team prefers using Cypress for end-to-end testing on their front-end applications.
+It is easy to set up, and it provides some modern features which are convenient while writing end-to-end tests.

 Configuration